A. Q. Shipley: Tampa Bay Buccaneers

 On August 27, 2020, Shipley signed with the Tampa Bay Buccaneers, marking the fourth time he would play under Bruce Arians for the fourth different team.
 He was released during final roster cuts on September 5, but re-signed with the team three days later.
-Shipley would go on to start 2 games for Tampa Bay before suffering a neck injury.
+Shipley would go on to start two games for the Buccaneers before suffering a neck injury.
 On November 26, head coach Bruce Arians announced that Shipley may have a career-ending neck injury, and he was placed on injured reserve two days later.

 Ultimately, it was revealed that Shipley had suffered from what he described as a "bruised spinal cord", and at age 34 opted to retire rather than undergo surgery.
-Despite this, Shipley would get a Super Bowl ring for his earlier contributions after the Tampa Bay Buccaneers defeated the Kansas City Chiefs in Super Bowl LV, 31–9.
+Despite this, Shipley would get a Super Bowl ring for his earlier contributions after the Buccaneers defeated the Kansas City Chiefs in Super Bowl LV, 31–9.

 NFL career statistics

-Coaching career
+Post-playing career

 Following his retirement, Shipley was named an offensive assistant on the Tampa Bay Buccaneers' coaching staff on May 5, 2021.
+He left the coaching staff to spend more time with his children.
+In 2023, during the off-season, he began training Buccaneers center Robert Hainsey, as well as Minnesota's John Michael Schmitz.

+Shipley has mostly been associated with Pat McAfee, his former teammate with the Indianapolis Colts.
+In addition to his appearances on The Pat McAfee Show, he had co-hosted "That's Hockey Talk", before being replaced by NHL player Mike Rupp.
+In 2022, he began hosting a new in-studio segment called "In the Trenches" on Wednesdays, which has continued after the show's move to ESPN.